jpweber/valet/README.md

 # Valet an API Gateway

 I had the idea that building an api gateway would be a fun project.
+This is still in early rapid development do not use yet unless you know what you're getting in to.

 ## Design concepts
 api requests get made to the gateway and it makes requests to services behind the gateway.
 Collects all those responses and then returns the compiled response to the client.
 Design restraint self imposed to try and not use a database.